Tips & Advice

 • Check your circuit breaker panel for tripped breakers

-• Try unplugging the appliance for 60 seconds, then plugging it back in to reset the control board
+• Unplug the appliance for 60 seconds, then plug it back in to reset the control board

 When to Call a Professional

 Some situations call for expert help.
-If your circuit breaker trips repeatedly, if error codes persist after resets, if the appliance shows no signs of life, or if you notice any burning smell or visible damage, it's time to bring in a professional.
+If your circuit breaker trips repeatedly, error codes persist after resets, the appliance shows no signs of life, or you notice a burning smell or visible damage, it's time to bring in a professional.
 At MY APPLIANCE Repair, we offer post-storm inspection services to diagnose surge damage and get your appliances running safely again.
 We've seen firsthand how Connecticut storms affect local homes, and we know exactly what to look for.

 Don't wait for a small problem to become a major repair bill—book a service call as soon as you notice something isn't right.